detekt/detekt/docs/pages/documentation/style.md

 Library updates can introduce naming clashes with your own classes which might result in compilation errors.

-**NOTE:** This rule is effectively overridden by the `NoWildcardImports` formatting rule (a wrapped ktlint rule).
+**NOTE**: This rule has a twin implementation NoWildcardImports in the formatting rule set (a wrapped KtLint rule).
-That rule will fail the check regardless of the whitelist configured here.
-Therefore if whitelist is needed `NoWildcardImports` rule should be disabled.
+When suppressing an issue of WildcardImport in the baseline file, make sure to suppress the corresponding NoWildcardImports issue.

 **Severity**: Style